311-code/Magic-Prompt-Injection/README.md

       ```sh
       Place in /ComfyUI/custom_nodes
       ```
-    - **Option 2**: Clone the repository directly into the `ComfyUI\custom_nodes` directory:
+    - **Option 2**: Clone the repository directly into the `ComfyUI\custom_nodes` directory (Windows):
       ```sh
       Install git https://git-scm.com/downloads
-      cd to ComfyUI/custom_nodes
+      cd to ComfyUI/custom_nodes go to top of explorer and type "cmd"
       git clone https://github.com/brentjohnston/prompt_injection_advanced.git
-      Search for attn2 prompt injection node, search for zerooutconditioning node and add it.
+      Start comfyui and load the example workflow
-      Zero out conditioning to positive and negative prompt to ksampler.
-Use this node instead to prompt.
+      Zerooutconditioning to positive and negative prompt to ksampler.
+Use this node instead to prompt, but you can do it either way.
       ```

-2. **Setup**: Ensure you have ComfyUI installed and properly configured.

-3. **Integrate**: Connect the `samplercustomadvanced` and `conditioningzeroout` nodes for both positive and negative conditioning.

-4. **Run**: Execute your ComfyUI workflow with the integrated prompt injection nodes for enhanced video generation.

 ## Recommended Configuration

 - **Scheduler**: Use Nvidia Align your steps scheduler.
 - **Sampler**: Attach to a samplercustomadvanced in ComfyUI.
-- **Guider**: Connect the guider for optimal performance.
+- **Guider**: Connect the guider and other requirements of samplercustomadvanced.
 - **Conditioning**: Use conditioningzeroout on both positive and negative prompts.
+- **Connect Node**: Connect the Magic Prompt Injection node and start promping directly to unet blocks in the model.

 ## Preview of Magic Model Injector

 PS.
-I am working on a node that will do all of this and more, injecting SD3 weights and bias layers to fix common issues (like the woman in grass).
+I am working on another more advanced node (that will do all of this and more).
+It injects SD3 weights and bias layers to fix common issues (like the woman in grass).
 This upcoming node is called **Magic Model Injector**.

 Magic Model Injector Coming Soon.. ![preview_magic_model_injector](https://github.com/DataCTE/prompt_injection/assets/23625562/83d84b79-1372-4891-9c53-238f769e637b)

 > *Don't ask me why the woman shows up in a bikini when you corrupt certain SD3 joint block layers!
-Maybe it breaks some ablation.*
+Maybe it breaks some sort of ablation.
+Quality is bad for now and I will attempt to fix it.*

 ## Support Me